Look to the Future

 Mercedes-Benz Concept EQV

 Concept EQV is motivated by a compact electric drivetrain that sends power to the front wheels via an electric motor producing 201 horsepower and a transmission with fixed gear ratios.
 The 100 kWh battery lithium-ion battery provides a range of 249 miles; EQV will achieve a top speed of 99 mph.
-Mercedes-Benz plans the world premiere of a series production EQV at the Frankfurt Motor Show in September 2019.
+Mercedes-Benz planned the world premiere of a series production EQV at the Frankfurt Motor Show in September 2019.

 Mercedes-Benz Vision EQS — Frankfurt